top of page

 What inspectors would see in practice

 An ISI inspection team asks to see how the school promotes emotional wellbeing for boarders.
-The Deputy Head opens youHQ, selects the "Boarders" focus group, and shows weekly check-in data across the year - including a period in November when scores dipped, the actions taken by house staff, and the subsequent recovery in wellbeing scores by January.
+The Deputy Head opens YouHQ, selects the “Boarders” focus group, and shows weekly check-in data across the year — including a period in November when scores dipped, the actions taken by house staff, the goals or support priorities that followed, and the improvement in wellbeing by January.

-The lead inspector describes the evidence as "thoughtful and thorough."
-It took less than five minutes to pull together because it was already logged and visualised.
+The lead inspector describes the evidence as “thoughtful and thorough.”
+It took less than five minutes to pull together because it had already been logged, reviewed and visualised.

 Mask Group 279.png